spier/docx2gfm/README.md

 1. reduce headlines of your gdoc to levels h2 and below.
 In our blog, h1 is reserved for the title of the blog post
 1. download your gdoc as a .docx file e.g. my_post.docx (File >> Download as >> Microsoft Word (.docx))
-1. convert gdoc to github-flavored-markdown:
+1. convert docx to github-flavored-markdown:

 ```
 ruby docx2gfm.rb -f my_post.docx > my_post.md